7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Working musicians looking for an affordable and reliable Strat with great tones and bulletproof build quality should keep the Mexican made Player series model high on their list.
 It offers everything you need in a Strat with nothing less, and nothing more.

-It had a maple neck and fretboard, which we found to be a great pairing for the Buttercream body.
+It had a maple neck and fretboard, which we found to be a great pairing with the Buttercream body.
 The neck profile was Fender’s fantastic Modern C shape, which offers a great blend of comfort and speed.
 It’s slim enough for players with smaller hands, but not so skinny that larger players will end up fatigued.
-The fret finish was superb, with nicely beveled edges, and well polished crowns.
+The fret finish was superb, with nicely beveled edges and well-polished crowns.

-The overall quality of the hardware was great, with seemingly no corners cut.
-While this is definitely a guitar that you could modify easily, the components are stage and studio ready out of the box, so there’s no need to worry about upgrades.
+The overall quality of the hardware was great, with seemingly no cut corners.
+While this is definitely a guitar you could modify easily, the components are stage- and studio-ready out of the box, so there’s no need to worry about upgrades.

-Verdict: While the Fender Player Stratocaster couldn’t ever be considered “cheap”, it still offers exceptional value when you factor in the build quality and classic Stratocaster tones you’re getting at the price.
-It’s a rock solid guitar that could be gigged or set up for studio use, and in our opinion, it’s one of the very best in the Fender lineup.
+Verdict: While the Fender Player Stratocaster couldn’t ever be considered “cheap,” it still offers exceptional value when you factor in the build quality and classic Stratocaster tones.
+It’s a rock-solid guitar that could be gigged or set up for studio use and, in our opinion, it’s one of the very best in the Fender lineup.

 Best Budget